Iron March

-Iron March was a far-right neo-fascist and neo-Nazi web forum.
-The site opened in 2011 and attracted neo-fascist and neo-Nazi members, including militants from organized far-right groups and members who would later go on to commit acts of terror.
-The forum closed in 2017.
-Subsequently, former users moved to alternative websites and social networking services, such as Discord.
+Iron March was a far-right, neo-fascist and Neo-Nazi web forum open from 2011 to 2017.
+The site attracted neo-fascist and Neo-Nazi members, including militants from organized far-right groups and members who would later go on to commit acts of terror.
+People linked to Iron March have been connected to 100 hate crimes.

+After the site closed, former users moved to alternative websites and social networking services, such as Discord.
 In 2019, an anonymous individual leaked the database that hosted all Iron March content.